uNetworking/uWebSockets/README.md

 * `webSocket._socket` is not a `net.Socket`, it is just a getter function with very basic functionalities.
 * `webSocket._socket.remote...` might fail, you need to cache it at connection.
 * `webSocket` acts like an `EventEmitter` with one listener per event maximum.
-* `webSocket.upgradeReq` is very limited and only holds commonly accessed data.
+* `webSocket.upgradeReq` is only valid during execution of the connection handler.
+If you want to keep properties of the upgradeReq for the entire lifetime of the webSocket you better attach that specific property to the webSocket at connection.

 ##### SocketCluster
 `µWS` is the default engine in [SocketCluster](http://socketcluster.io) as of 5.0.0.

 ##### deepstream.io
 `µWS` is the default engine in [deepstream.io](http://deepstream.io/) as of 1.0.0.
+It is also deeply integrated into the server as of 1.2.0.

 ##### Socket.IO
 Use the new `wsEngine: 'uws'` option like so: